Mephala/Fall2016Swe573-healthTracker/RequirementElicitation.md

       * 1.2.1\.
 Passwords should be masked and can only be changed upon **Reset Password** (See: x.x.x) request.
 * 2\. **Features available to all users (registered and non-registered)** : Some features of the application should be available to all users whether they are registered or not.
 Those are:
    * 2.1\.
 Calculating *Body-Mass Index* (See: x.x.x)
    * 2.2\.
-Querying food-calorie and food-nutrition information, making a food-search (See x.x.x)
+Querying food-calorie and food-nutrition information, making a food-search (See 4.1)
    * 2.3\.
 Querying activity -> Estimated calories information.
-(See: x.x.x)
+(See: 9.1)
    * 2.4\.
 Registration has no constraints.
 Any user shall register.
 (See: 3.x.x)

 * 3\. **Registration** : This process should be available to all users.
 There should be a link on top of every page in the web application to enable user to navigate to registration interface.